rertzer/kfs/README.md

 # About

-JyrOS is al kernel developped to learn the basics about kernel programming.
+JyrOS is a kernel developped to learn the basics about kernel programming.
 It is written in C and nasm and developped for an i386 architecture.

 It follows the 42 school Kernel From Scratch series.